grepai watch

 • Perform an initial scan comparing disk state with existing index

-• Remove obsolete entries and index new files
+• Index modified and new files

 • Monitor filesystem events (create, modify, delete, rename)